openebs-archive/openebs-docs/docs/architecture.md

 ![Maya is the control plane of OpenEBS](https://raw.githubusercontent.com/openebs/maya/master/docs/openebs-maya-architecture.png)

 OpenEBS provides a [dynamic provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/openebs), which is the standard Kubernetes external storage plugin.
-Primary task of OpenEBS PV provisioner is to initiate the volume provisioning to application PODS, and to implement the Kubernetes specification for PVs.
+The primary task of an OpenEBS PV provisioner is to initiate volume provisioning to application PODS and to implement the Kubernetes specification for PVs.

 m-apiserver exposes storage REST API and takes the bulk of volume policy processing and management.

-The connectivity between control plane data plane is achieved through Kubernetes side-car pattern.
-There are couple of scenarios in which the control plane needs to communicate with the data plane.
+The connectivity between control plane data plane is achieved through Kubernetes sidecar pattern.
+There are a couple of scenarios as follows in which the control plane needs to communicate with the data plane.

-- For volume statistics such as IOPS, throughput, latency etc. This is achieved through volume-exporter side-car
+- For volume statistics such as IOPS, throughput, latency etc. - achieved through volume-exporter sidecar
-- For volume policy enforcement with volume controller pod and disk/pool management with the volume replica pod.
-This is achieved through volume-management side-car(s)
+- For volume policy enforcement with volume controller pod and disk/pool management with the volume replica pod - achieved through volume-management sidecar(s)

 The above control plane components are explained in detail below.